ZeroDrift810/NELBOT/feature_setup.md

 # Setting up Snallabot features

+## Setting up dashboard

+Once the bot has been added to your discord do the following:

+1. Run `/dashboard` to open your snallabot dashboard
+2. Follow the directions to connect your league to snallabot.
+Let me know if you have any issues doing so
+3. Once you reach your dashboard, you are all set up.
+4. [Optional] Add more bot export links by clicking the `Add Export` button.
+Once you add the Url, make sure you check the right exports and hit the check mark to confirm!
+5. The dashboard is all setup to use!
+Auto exporting is on for all the exports that have that option checked

 ## Setting up teams

 Snallabot provides an easy interface to assign teams for your league.